Those Damn Weeds!

-Tilling has been challenged in the last half century.
-Productive soil contains invisible fungal filaments, living threads of mycelium, billions invisible bacteria, and several thousand protozoa.
+Tilling has been challenged in the last half-century.
+Productive soil contains invisible fungal filaments, living threads of mycelium, billions of invisible bacteria, and several thousand protozoa.
 Fungi help plants take in water and nutrients by causing roots to grow larger and deeper.
-Soil is more than the sum of their parts.
-Tilling kills living webs of interconnected organisms and destroys underground networks that connects plants.
+Soil is more than the sum of its parts.
+Tilling kills living webs of interconnected organisms and destroys underground networks that connect plants.
 Rototilling cuts and scores fungal hyphae, slices worms in pieces and destroys arthropods and nematodes.

 How to Make Soil Bacteria (YouTube): https://www.youtube.com/watch?v=zsTsnOoXNdk

 4. Weeding by Hand